 Solids processing

-• Solids removed during primary and secondary treatment are pumped into digesters.
+• Solids removed during primary and secondary treatment are pumped into digester tanks.

-• A biological process using microorganisms, as well as heat, mixing and a long (10-20 day) holding time, breaks down the complex organic matter into simpler form and also creates methane as a biproduct.
+• A biological process using microorganisms, as well as heat, mixing and a long holding time (10-20 days), breaks down the complex organic matter and creates methane as a by-product.

-• The solids that leave processing are called biosolids, which are rich in organic material and nutrients.
+• The resulting solids are called biosolids, which are rich in organic material and nutrients.

 • The methane can be used to produce energy (heat and electricity) for the plant, reducing treatment costs and resources.